-- A BRP® icon is added to the home page select it to display the engine instrument panel. - A BRP® settings dialog is added use this dialog to change engine settings. - A BRP® button is added to the control bar selecting this button opens the engine controller.
+- A BRP[®] settings dialog is added use this dialog to change engine settings. - A BRP® button is added to the control bar selecting this button opens the engine controller.
 Use the engine controller to control the engines.

 For more information, refer to the engine manual or engine supplier.